University of Maryland, Baltimore County: Off-campus housing

 Although 71% of first-year undergraduate students are reported to live on campus, UMBC is known as a commuter campus where approximately 65% of the entire student population lives off campus, often in neighboring communities.
 These students are provided specialized programs and services through the Off Campus Student Services (OCSS) office.
 Popular locations for students include Catonsville and Arbutus.
 Popular apartment complexes include the Westland Garden Apartment & Town homes, and the Colony Hill Apartments located 1.5, and 2.5 miles away from campus, respectively.
 The UMBC Transit lines serves many neighborhoods.
-Students also live in numerous Baltimore City neighborhoods such as Beechfield, Oaklee, Irvington, Yale Heights, and Edmondson.
+Students also live in numerous Baltimore neighborhoods, such as Beechfield, Oaklee, Irvington, Yale Heights, and Edmondson.

 Chess

 UMBC has won the Pan American Chess Tournament 9 times in 13 years (1996–2009).
 The school provides substantial chess scholarships to outstanding high school graduate players at the International or Grandmaster level.
 Former UMBC team captain GM Alexander Onischuk has gone on to become US Champion in 2006.
 Professor of Computer Science Alan Sherman has been instrumental in building up the UMBC chess dynasty by recruiting players from around the world.
 UMBC hosts two annual open chess tournaments, the UMBC Open (March) and the UMBC Championship (September).